 Accepting the changes that your body goes through during weight restoration or in recovery in general is extremely difficult.
 For some people, eating disorders develop around the time in their lives where their bodies would be changing anyway, so when you pair recovery with biology (a teen body changing into an adult body, etc.) it can be even more difficult to experience body changes.

 To be clear, it’s impossible to expect your body to be the same post-ED as it was pre-ED.
 That’s like asking your body to be pregnant, give birth, and then go right back to how it looked before something drastic happened.
 That’s also like asking your body to go through puberty and then later return to that pre-pubescent body.
 It’s impossible.

 A lot of people have this notion that they should maintain their pre-ED weight for the rest of their life, but the body of a 15-year-old is inherently different than that of a 22-year-old.
+Just like that of a 22-year-old is different than that of a 45-year-old.
 Weight fluctuations throughout life are normal, healthy, and necessary.

 That all being said, clothes shopping forces you to look at the changes your body has gone through throughout the whole process: when you were sick, in recovery, and post-ED, if you’re there.

 The changes our bodies go through are necessary if we want to lead fulfilling lives.
 This doesn’t mean that the changes are easy, but we need to recognize that health is the only way we’ll live a fulfilling life, even if the size of our pants change.